pepearayao/classifier_entremed/README.md

 ## Logs

+### 6.6.24
+1. Done Job Shift classifier and added JSON for matching.
+2. Fixed a bug with global matcher file and some tests also.

 ### 5.6.24
 1. Done Job Schedule classifier and added JSON for matching.
 2. Added methods in Global matcher to get unique and final elements in a finding.